verida/documentation/docs/single-sign-on-sdk/how-to-use-the-sso-sdk.md

 Due to limitations, the redirection of the user, enabled by the `request?.openUrl?` option, will open a new tab in the default browser.

-As a complement, it is recommended to use the [hasSession](../api/verida-js/modules/verida_account_web_vault.md#hassession) method and a conditional `connect()` to optimise the user experience.
+It is recommended to use the [hasSession](../api/verida-js/modules/verida_account_web_vault.md#hassession) method and a conditional `connect()` to optimise the user experience.
 An example of this pattern is shown in the [Single Sign On tutorial](../tutorial/SSO.mdx).

+Authorization uses an `accessToken` and a `refreshToken`.
+If an `accessToken` expires, the SDK will automatically attempt to fetch a new `accessToken` using the `refreshToken`.
+If the `refreshToken` has expired, the SDK will re-open the QR code SSO modal and ask the user to re-login before continuing.
+Any existing network connections will be restored once the user logs in again.